CanadianBleach/weather-app/README.md

-# weather-app
+# Awesome Weather App
- Weather app using api requests.
+Experiment with api requests.

 ## About
 Really simple weather app.
 It uses the OpenWeather API for all the data.